 The WHO Constitution grants the agency extraordinary rule-making powers, but in more than 60 years the agency has promulgated only 2 major treaties.
 The agency could exert normative power through innovative treaties (e.g., a Framework Convention on Global Health) or through “soft” power (e.g., codes of practice) with strong incentives for compliance.

 Extra-budgetary funding, which now represents almost 80% of the agency's budget, has transformed the WHO into a donor-driven organization, restricting its ability to direct and coordinate the global health agenda.
 The ideal solution would be for the WHA to set higher member state contributions.
 Failing decisive WHA action, the WHO should consider charging overheads of 20-30% for voluntary contributions to supplement its core budget.

 There is no substitute for WHO, with its progressive constitution and global legitimacy.
 Consequently, while remaining true to its normative and bold vision of health-for-all, the WHO must adapt to a new political climate, demonstrate global leadership, and deliver results.

 JAMA, March 29, 2011, http://jama.ama-assn.org/content/early/2011/03/25/jama.2011.418.full.pdf+html

 Scholarly Commons Citation

 Sridhar, Devi and Gostin, Lawrence O., "Reforming the World Health Organization" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 623.
+623.